A career change into mining or resources can be achievable, but it’s not usually about a single “magic ticket”.

 Step 4: Build a mining-ready resume

 - Use short bullet points that show reliable attendance, safety behaviours, and relevant experience.
+Concrete examples of turning up consistently, working safely and handling the kind of tasks the role needs will carry more weight than long descriptive paragraphs.

 Step 5: Prepare for rosters and mobilisation